hrdwrrsk/adementary-theme/readme.md

 # Credits
 - Adwaita gtk+ theme
-- install.sh script are from Materia gtk+ theme
+- meson install script + license from gnome-theme-starter by godlyranchdressing
 - some codes derived from Adapta, Arc, plane-gtk-theme, etc.